 Ultra High Performance Concrete (UHPC)

-Ultra High Performance Concrete (UHPC) is high-strength concrete with small, high-strength steel fibers mixed in, which replaces the need for rebar as a structural steel element.
-This combination of materials allows for extended span lengths and the use of less reinforcement, offering builders a precast concrete option featuring extreme strength, toughness and a possible life expectancy of 100 to 200 years.
+Ultra-High Performance Concrete (UHPC) is high-strength concrete with small, high-strength steel fibers mixed in, which replaces the need for rebar as a structural steel element.
+This combination of materials allows for extended span lengths and the use of less reinforcement, offering builders a precast concrete option featuring extreme strength, toughness and a possible life expectancy of 100 years and beyond.

 Benefits of Ultra High Performance Concrete: